g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

                 Communities: target:10.0.0.1:9
                 Thread: junos-main
 ```
-You can note the RT target:10.0.0.1:9, this is a dynamic RT created by Junos when we add the protocols mvpn into the routing-instance.
+Notice the RT target:10.0.0.1:9.
+This is a dynamic RT created by Junos when we add protocols mvpn to the routing-instance.
 All the routes will have this RT, including the inet-vpn prefixes.

-When R1 receives this route, a new PIM join is created, and the downstream interface will be the MVPN neighbors interested in receive this traffic.
+When R1 receives this route, a new PIM join is created, and the downstream interface will be the MVPN neighbors interested in receiving this traffic.
 ```
 root@R1> show pim join instance VRF-C2-HUB extensive
 Instance: PIM.VRF-C2-HUB Family: INET